 The utilization of APRNs to provide primary care services is not a new practice.
 APRNs have delivered professional health services to patients for decades.
-It is essential that information provided to the public, such as the proposed revised vaccine information materials, be clearly stated using provider-neutral language to prevent confusion among health care consumers who often use APRNs as their primary care provider.
+In addition, in many states other health care providers assess the need for and administer certain immunizations.
+It is essential that information provided to the public, such as vaccine information materials, use provider neutral language to prevent confusion among health care consumers who receive immunizations from other health care providers and who use APRNs as their primary care provider.